nemoarchive/documentation/submit_data.md

 The manifest file must contain **one row, including an MD5 checksum, for every file included in the submission**.
 If you're submitting a tarball, the manifest should contain one row for every file within the tarball.
 For submission of multiple, or chunked, tarballs, there is no need for a manifest per tarball, all component files can be included in a single manifest.

 The first column should contain the file name only, no path information.
 If populating the manifest in Excel or Numbers, save as a comma or tab delimited file.
 The manifest file can have any prefix, however the base filename **must** be `manifest.[ext]`, where [ext] can be csv, tsv or tab.
 All formats will be converted to TSV.
-Failure to name your manifest file accordingly will prevent detection of your manifest, delaying validation.

 #### Manifest validation
 Upon upload to the [NeMO manifest submission page](https://assets.nemoarchive.org/manifest_submission/), file manifests will be immediately validated for: